heidemn/vagrant-bionic-desktop/README.md

 ```

 After the reboot, the VM screen should show the LightDM login screen.
-Log in as user "vagrant", password "vagrant".
+Log in as user "ubuntu", password "ubuntu".